Selections from the “B-C-E Collection”

 Photo: InAsta SPA.

 Elagabalus AE Tetrassarion.
 Nikopolis ad Istrum, c.
 218-222 CE.
-Emperor’s foot on captive, 2nd captive cowering under shield.
+Emperor’s foot on upper back of bound captive who crouches forward, 2nd captive cowering under shield, both bearded with curved caps.

-Captives are much less common on Provincial coins & this design is quite unusual.
+Captives are generally less common on Provincial coins, but this particular design is quite an unusual one.
 It probably harkens back to Septimius’ Parthian & Arab captives (possibly also Trajan’s Dacians, as the city was founded & named for Trajan’s victory over them).

 Septimius had produced an extensive coinage celebrating his punitive expeditions into Arabia and Parthia — regions that had supported Pescennius Niger against him — annexing and installing client rulers.
 Interestingly, this included an unusual number of captives types at Nikopolis ad Istrum.
 The city had been a favorite of Septimius’, for he had been the favorite of theirs: Nikopolis awarded him important support in the civil war (or, one might say, his usurpation) against Pescennius Niger.